Mohamed-hazem-mahrous/STM32F103x6_Driver/README.md

 ### Info

 - `stm32f103x8_EXTI_driver.c` and `stm32f103x8_gpio_driver.c` contain the implementation of the EXTI and GPIO drivers.
-- `stm32f103x8_RCC_driver.h` contain the implementation of the RCC drivers.
+- `stm32f103x8_RCC_driver.h` contain the implementation of the RCC driver.
-- `stm32f103x8_USART_driver.h` contain the implementation of the USART drivers.
+- `stm32f103x8_USART_driver.h` contain the implementation of the USART driver.
+- `stm32f103x8_SPI_driver.h` contain the implementation of the SPI driver.
 - The `inc` folder includes header files for the drivers and `STM32F103x8.h` which defines base addresses and registers for the STM32F103x6 microcontroller.
 - The `KEYPAD_DRIVER` folder contains the keypad driver implementation.
 - The `LCD_DRIVER` folder contains the LCD driver implementation.